thesofakillers/nlgoals/documents/proposal/proposal.md

 @liu_reinforcement_2018; @jiang_yunfan_vima_2022; @zholus_iglu_2022;
 @fan_minedojo_2022] have accompanied many of these papers in the field.
 These works however mostly focus on their contributions to planning performance, learning efficiency and other more common RL metrics of success.
-Using similar to techniques developed by @pan_effects_2022 and taking inspiration from the recent works cited above, this work hopes to explore the question: **to what extent can natural language interfaces curtail the issue of reward hacking in RL?**
+Using techniques similar to those developed by @pan_effects_2022 and taking inspiration from the recent works cited above, this work hopes to explore the
+question: **to what extent can natural language interfaces curtail the issue of reward hacking in RL?**